VA Horizon vs. Hiring In-House: Real Cost Comparison for Real Estate Investors

 Each in-house hire is a full recruiting cycle: 2–6 weeks of active search, interviews, background checks, onboarding, and training.
 Scale from one caller to three, and you're looking at 6–18 weeks of compounding overhead - and that's assuming each hire works out on the first attempt.
 Scaling an in-house team is a project.
 Scaling a VA Horizon operation is a phone call.

-Wholesaler verdict: If your wholesaling volume is growing and you need to scale calling capacity quickly, the speed gap between these two models is decisive.
+Investor verdict: If your wholesaling volume is growing and you need to scale calling capacity quickly, the speed gap between these two models is decisive.

 4. Flexibility and Business Risk